NovaLogics/android-discovery-lab/README.md

 <br/>

-# Experiment Unit 02: Suspend Functions - Kotlin Coroutines
+# Experiment Unit 03: Coroutine Contexts and Dispatchers - Kotlin Coroutines

-In this unit, I explored **suspend functions** in Kotlin Coroutines.
-Suspend functions are a key feature of coroutines that allow us to pause and resume tasks without blocking the main thread.
-This is especially useful for tasks like network calls or database operations.
+In this unit, I explored coroutine contexts and dispatchers in Kotlin Coroutines.
+Dispatchers define the thread or thread pool in which a coroutine runs, allowing us to control where tasks are executed.
+This is essential for tasks like network calls, database operations, and UI updates.

 <br/>